Friedrich Ebert: Historical evaluation

 Some historians have defended Ebert's actions as unfortunate but inevitable if the creation of a socialist state on the model that had been promoted by Rosa Luxemburg, Karl Liebknecht and the communist Spartacus League was to be prevented.
-German historians who had lived through the Weimar Republic, including Sebastian Haffner, later argued that organized communism was not politically relevant in Germany at the time.
+German historians who had lived through the Weimar Republic, including Sebastian Haffner, later argued that organised communism was not politically relevant in Germany at the time.
 The tolerance of Ebert and his minister of Defence Gustav Noske with regards to violence on German streets, so long as the pro-government Freikorps were involved, has been detailed by historians in the context of increasing support for fascist ideas.

-Friedrich Ebert is credited with founding the German Republic between February and August 1919 in Weimar quite deliberately so that the other nation states knew, there was a Germany not devoted to militarism.
-As historians have stressed, Weimar in Thuringia, did provide parliamentarians with security assurance Berlin could not provide.
-Friedrich Ebert linked the "spririt of Weimar" with building "the new Germany".
+Friedrich Ebert is credited with founding the German Republic between February and August 1919 in Weimar, quite deliberately so that the other nation states knew there was a Germany not devoted to militarism.
+As historians have stressed, Weimar in Thuringia did provide parliamentarians with security assurance that Berlin could not provide.
+Friedrich Ebert linked the "spirit of Weimar" with building "the new Germany".
 Ebert's social democrat comrade Philipp Scheidemann agreed, pointing out that Weimar was the "city of Goethe".
-Ebert formed the Weimar Republic government with three SPD and three USPD ministers.
+Ebert formed the Weimar Republic government with three Social Democratic Party of Germany (SPD) and three Independent Social Democratic Party of Germany (USPD) ministers.
 Shop stewards reconvened the workers' councils (Räte) at a congress in Berlin and declared that Ebert's government was merely a Council of People's Commissioners answerable to the workers' councils.
-Historians emphasize, that Ebert was only able to end the state of emergency in Germany by granting all political offenders an amnesty.
+Historians emphasise that Ebert was only able to end the state of emergency in Germany by granting all political offenders an amnesty.

-In Ebert's opinion only 'reforms', not a revolution, could advance the causes of democracy and socialism.
-He therefore has been called a traitor by leftists, who argue that he paved the way for the ascendancy of the far right and even of Adolf Hitler.
-Conservatives, who think his policies were justified, claim that he saved Germany from soviet excesses.
+In Ebert's opinion, only "reforms", not a revolution, could advance the causes of democracy and socialism.
+He, therefore, has been called a traitor by leftists, who argue that he paved the way for the ascendancy of the far right and even of Adolf Hitler.
+Conservatives, who think his policies were justified, claim that he saved Germany from Soviet excesses.